Jamie Carragher blasts 'disgraceful' Tottenham after first-half Newcastle mauling as Kieron Dyer claims Antonio Conte was right about players

-Newcastle raced into 5-0 lead over Tottenham inside 21 minutes at St James' Park; Doubles from Alexander Isak and Jacob Murphy along with a Joelinton strike gave Magpies staggering start before Harry Kane and Callum Wilson traded second-half goals as hosts claimed crushing 6-1 win
+Newcastle raced into 5-0 lead over Tottenham inside 21 minutes at St James' Park; Doubles from Alexander Isak and Jacob Murphy along with a Joelinton strike gave Magpies staggering start; Cristian Stellini was subsequently sacked on Monday and replaced by Ryan Mason

 Jacob Murphy opened the scoring after just two minutes before further strikes from Joelinton (8), a second from Murphy and an Alexander Isak double produced an astonishing scoreline at St James' Park.